Library: Policy

 (3) Duty to report, when:

-(A) A conflict of interest may exist, per (6)(A) and (B) of this Instruction, the employee promptly reports the relationship to his or her managing attorney or center head; and
+(A) a conflict of interest may exist, per (6)(A) and (B) of this Instruction, the employee promptly reports the relationship to the managing attorney (MA) or center head; and

 (B) management determines a conflict exists and it is appropriate for the case to remain in the assigned district office or be reassigned.